tsackton/taelgarverse/docs/gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/ganboa.md

 <div class="grid cards ext-narrow-margin ext-one-column" markdown>
 -
     :octicons-people-24: pop.
 62
-    :octicons-location-24:{ .lg .middle } A [Lizardfolk](<../../../../../species/children-of-the-embodied-gods/lizardfolk/lizardfolk.md>) village in the [Barony of Aveil](<../barony-of-aveil.md>), [Sembara](<../../sembara.md>), the [Western Green Sea Region](<../../../../western-green-sea/western-green-sea-region.md>)
+    :octicons-location-24:{ .lg .middle } A [Lizardfolk](<../../../../../species/lizardfolk.md>) village in the [Barony of Aveil](<../barony-of-aveil.md>), [Sembara](<../../sembara.md>), [Greater Sembara](<../../../greater-sembara.md>)
 </div>

 A small lizardfolk village a few miles downstream on the Enst, known in [Cleenseau Region](<./cleenseau-region.md>) as a good source of healing herbs.
 Several lizardfolk from Ganboa are regulars at the markets in [Cleenseau](<cleenseau/cleenseau.md>) and [Beury](<./beury.md>).
 Ganboa is built on a cul-de-sac in the [Enst](<../../../rivers/wistel-enst-watershed/enst.md>) where the banks become very marshy and the river splits and a northerly channel meanders through several large marshy flats.
 It is a small village of only about a two dozen huts, about half scattered across the semi-permanent marsh islands, and the other half along the banks of the river.

 A small community of fisherfolk in [Asineau](<./asineau.md>) has been known to grumble about lizardfolk getting preferential fishing rights when times are lean, but relationships with the humans in the region as usually quite good.
+Despite good relationships, the lizardfolk of Ganboa tend to mostly keep to themselves.
 ### Notable Residents

 * [Erdu](<../../../../../people/lizardfolk/erdu.md>), the spokesperson